-Prior to ERG, Molly facilitated grassroots planning for a just climate transition in a variety of human-ecological systems.
+Prior to ERG, Molly facilitated grassroots planning for climate justice in a variety of human-ecological systems.
 She designed climate adaptation plans in Southside Chicago at the Center for Neighborhood Technology, accelerated carbon farming with Northern California land tenders at Fibershed, and developed fire smart water resource plans at Sonoma County Water Agency.
 Molly earned her B.S. in Civil and Environmental Engineering from Stanford University in 2011.
+Outside of school, Molly practices folk herbalism and volunteers on prescribed burns in her home watershed, the Russian River.

 - Use of the Planning Outreach Liaison Model in the Neighborhood Planning Process: A Case Study in Seattle’s Rainier Valley Neighborhood